 Moving forward to the present-day in 2019 and 2020, a comprehensive renovation of the entire church was undertaken with special emphasis on the sanctuary and its furnishings.
 Numerous projects including carpentry, plastering, mortar repair, painting, and carpet replacement have been undertaken and completed by members and friends of the congregation.
 Others are still ongoing.

 The First Baptist Church of Lincoln has served our community over the past 160-plus years — in good times and in bad — through times of uncertainty, war, pandemic, the Great Depression, and civil unrest.
-With an eye to the future, land has been purchased for yet another church building.
-Under the present day leadership of Rev. Ray Pepple, we look forward to continuing to serve the Lord Jesus Christ both here in Lincoln and Logan County as well as wherever the Lord may lead.
+Under the leadership of Rev. Ray Pepple, we look forward to continuing to serve the Lord Jesus Christ both here in Lincoln and Logan County as well as wherever the Lord may lead.